Eaton Hall, Cheshire: History

 Fashions changed again, and in the 1820s William Andrews Nesfield was employed to design new parterres.
 He also built more terracing and a balustraded wall.
 Statues, stone urns and vases on pedestals were added to the garden.
 In 1852 the Camellia House was built; this was extended in 1870 to its final size of 385 ft long, 10 ft wide, and 18 ft high.
 The present kitchen garden was created the same year; this provided the food not only for the hall, but also for Grosvenor House in London.
 More greenhouses were built and, by about 1880, 56 gardeners were employed.
 There were other building works in the grounds.
 Waterhouse created a grotto between the chapel and the stable yard, and designed the Parrot House and a loggia (now known as the Temple).
 The Chester architect John Douglas designed the Dutch Tea House in the Tea Garden, and a number of service buildings in the estate.
 In 1897–98 Edwin Lutyens started to improve what had been known as the Italian Garden (and is now the Dragon Garden).

 Work continued in the gardens and grounds during the 20th century.
 The 2nd Duke commissioned Detmar Blow, a pupil of Lutyens, to re-design parts of the gardens.
 With Fernand Billerey, he removed the parterres, built a canal leading away from the house, added hedged compartments to the terraces, and a pond at the base of the terraces (now the Lioness and Kudu Pond).
-During the Second World War, part of the parkland was requisitioned as an airfield, and in 1940 some of the garden buildings were damaged by a cluster of incendiary devices.
+During the Second World War, part of the parkland was requisitioned as an airfield for RAF Poulton, and in 1940 some of the garden buildings were damaged by a cluster of incendiary devices.
 After the war, improvement of the gardens did not resume until the 1960s, when the wives of the 4th and 5th Dukes worked with the designer James Russell.
 Since the early 1990s, the gardens have been further developed under the 6th Duke and his wife, Natalia, working with the garden designers Arabella Lennox-Boyd and Vernon Russell Smith.